automo/276-g16/README.md

 *(Just a heads-up that this app uses the free tier of Amazon S3, so the image-uploading feature may break at some point, unless other arrangements are made)*

 ### Running the app locally
 **Note:** A file with environment constants (shoppu\config\application.yml) is required to run the app locally.
-For more info, please message existing developers.
+For more info, please contact existing developers.

 1. Install ImageMagick (http://www.imagemagick.org/)
 2. Open a terminal with the Ruby on Rails environment, change directory to 276-g16/shoppu/, and enter: